bgonzalezbustamante/CPS-Ranking/README.md

 ## Researchers to be Added

-1. Stéphanie Alenda (ID WWNCkZMAAAAJ)
+1.
-2. Fabián Belmar (ID wr6beBsAAAAJ)
-3. Joaquín Rozas-Bugueño (ID 9H55Z4oAAAAJ)
-4. Mario Herrera (ID 8m3Lhe8AAAAJ)
-5. Norma Muñoz del Campo (ID sOd1T0wAAAAJ)
-6. Roberto Mardones (ID 99rI_qsAAAAJ)
-7. María Pía Méndez (ID 8w7FRG0AAAAJ)

 *Note: If you like to suggest someone, please [open an issue](https://github.com/bgonzalezbustamante/CPS-Ranking/issues/new) on GitHub or send an email to  cps-ranking@training-datalab.com.
-The next measurement will be collected by September 2023.*
+The next measurement will be collected by December 2023.*

 ## Storage